GoogleChrome/kino/src/api/03-user-experience/09-google-cast.md

 ## Basic concepts

-Before you can use Google Cast to stream your media to other devices, there are a few basic concepts you should understand first:
+Before you can use Google Cast to stream your media to other devices, there are a few basic concepts you should understand:

 * **Sender application**: A mobile or web application that uses Google Cast SDK to discover target devices on the network and to initialize and remotely control playback of media being cast to receiver.
 * **Receiver application**: A web application that runs on a Google Cast compatible device such as a Chromecast dongle or a Chromecast built-in TV or speaker and implements the media player UI and handles messages from the *Sender application*.